 End-of-term blues?
 Here’s why you’re feeling down — and how to deal with it

-To help students cope during this difficult period — and throughout the rest of the year, as well — Concordia has produced a report aimed at promoting health and well-being on campus.
+To help students cope during this difficult period — and throughout the rest of the year, as well — Concordia has produced a new report aimed at promoting health and well-being on campus.

-Erin Barker, associate professor of psychology in Concordia’s Faculty of Arts and Sciences, published a study in the Journal of Youth & Adolescence that examines how and why the end of semester contribute to feelings of student stress and how they can get past them.
+Erin Barker, an associate professor of psychology in Concordia’s Faculty of Arts and Sciences, recently published a study in the Journal of Youth & Adolescence that examines how and why the end of semester contribute to feelings of student stress and how they can get past them.

 She says negative feelings can even be motivating, but we need to know how to harness them.

 When are feelings of depression most acute among students?
 And why?